apexskier/camlittle.com/content/posts/2024-11-14-swiftui-core-animation/index.md

 ## Final Result

 For my final demo, I want to draw something that shows `value` animating.
 I'll draw a circle that will animate through the vertical center axis of the view.
-I'll also print the value as text, just to double check it's changing.
+I'll also print the value as text to visually guarantee it's changing.

 ```swift
 let diameter = 20.0